yasudat83/PythonCardGames/README.md

 # Bot Programming

-To make a bot, first import our bot base, then overwrite the take_turn function like this:
+To make a bot, create a file in the blackjackplayers directory, then make a subclass of the baseplayer like this:

 ```python
 from .base_player import BasePlayer